DuckWithACrowbar-git/ftc-website/README.md

 # ftc-website
-Code for the password system and main website for Harmony School of Innovation's FTC Robotics site Password will be hashed and saved in a json file to prevent "curl"-ing of the source code.
+Code for the password system and main website for Harmony School of Innovation's FTC Robotics site.
+Running auth_server.py will start the website from port 80.